 Cheryl Steinwedel is a 200 Hour Registered Yoga Alliance Certified Instructors.
 Cheryl Steinwedel, UNOH Vice President of Public Relations and Marketing, graduated from The University of Northwestern Ohio in 1971.

 Amy Wildermuth started her yoga practice in 2010 and made the decision to share with others her love of yoga and the benefits of yoga by becoming certified with Yogafit.
-Amy received her Level 1 Certification from the Yogafit Training Systems Worldwide, Inc. in 2012, and has since completed Levels 2, 3, 4 and 5.
+She received her Level 1 Certification from the Yogafit Training Systems Worldwide, Inc. in 2012, and has since completed Levels 2, 3, 4 and 5.
 She is also Yogafit Certified in Restorative Yoga, YogaProps and Seniors.
 She has also trained with Judith Hanson Lasater.
 Amy received her RYT -200 Hour Yoga Alliance Certification in November 2016.

 Amy encourages students to apply the seven elements of YogaFit Essence to enhance their experience in the yoga poses: Breathing, feeling and listening to your body, letting go of judgment, expectations and competition, staying in the present moment.

 Sheila Smith's introduction to yoga was a result of being at the right place at the right time.
 From a friend's passing mention, to an e-mail, to her first class, she immediately resonated with the calm, the focus, and physical discipline that yoga has to offer.
 The personal transformation that followed inspired her to pursue Yoga Fit Level I training, and has since completed Level 2, 3 and 4, Seniors and Kids.
 She has been instructing since July of 2013.

 Sheila is passionate about sharing the concept of honoring and listening to our bodies as well as adjusting to what is best suited for each individual during every yoga session.
 Although her path to the yoga experience began as a random occurrence, it has had a lasting effect on her life and those she has touched through teaching.